olmokramer/atom-minimap-codeglance/README.md

+# Unmaintained

+This package is unmaintained.
+If you want to take over maintainance, please open an probleem and I'll try to transfer the repository to you soon.

 # minimap-codeglance package

 Codeglance for Atom as a [minimap](https://atom.io/packages/minimap) plugin.
 Shows the code that's under the mouse cursor when hovering the minimap.